Mchael254/calculator/README.md

 # calculator
-A simple calculator to do the simple arithmetic calculations
+A simple calculator to do the simple arithmetic calculations (multiplication, addition,subtraction and division)